johandry/VeDeV/README.md

     $ brew cask install vagrant-manager
     ```

-### Windows
+### CygWin on Windows

-VeDeV have been tested in CygWin on Windows Vista but not in Windows directly.
+VeDeV have been tested on CygWin for Windows Vista 64-bits.
+These instructions may help with other Linux emulator for Windows or on Windows itself.

 * [Ruby](https://www.ruby-lang.org/en/): (Required) Programming language used for VeDeV.
-There are many ways to install it, if you do not have a favorite, you can install it with [RubyInstaller](http://rubyinstaller.org/).
+In CygWin make sure you install ruby and bundle.
+On Windows there are many ways to install it, if you do not have a favorite, you can install it with [RubyInstaller](http://rubyinstaller.org/).
     - Download the installer from http://rubyinstaller.org/downloads/
     - Execute the installer and follow the instructions.

 * [Packer](http://packer.io/downloads): (Required) Used to create the vagrant box.
+    In CygWin execute these:
+    ```bash
+    # Check the latest version of Packer for Windows in http://packer.io/downloads

+    $ cd /usr/local/bin
+    $ wget -O packer.zip https://dl.bintray.com/mitchellh/packer/packer_0.7.5_windows_amd64.zip
+    $ unzip packer.zip
+    $ rm packer.zip
+    ```
+    On Windows follow these instructions:
     - Download the zip for 32-bit or 64-bit from http://packer.io/downloads
     - Create a directory where ever you want and copy the zip file.
 I use: C:\Workspace\packer
     - Unzip the file in the packer directory